 The Company is entitled to a credit on duties refundable for loss under the Mining Duties Act and a refundable tax credit for resources under the Quebec Income Tax Act.
 Those credits are calculated on qualified exploration expenditures incurred in the province of Quebec.
 Those credits are accounted for using the cost reduction method.
 Accordingly, they are recorded as a reduction of the related expenses or capital expenditures in the year the expenses are incurred provided there is reasonable assurance that the Company has complied with all the conditions related to those credits and that those credits will be received.
 The Company is entitled to the British Columbia Mineral Exploration Tax Credit ("BCMETC") relating to qualifying exploration expenses incurred in the province of British Columbia.
-Accordingly, BCMETC's are recorded as a reduction of the related expenses or capital expenditures in the year the expenditures in the year the expension of the related expenses or capital expenditures in the province of British Columbia.
 Accordingly, BCMETC's are recorded as a reduction of the related expenses or capital expenditures in the year the expenses are incurred provided there is reasonable assurance that the Company has complied with all the conditions related to those credits and that those credits will be received.